uixbuilder/terraform-exercises/terraform-cfn-repro/README.md

 ## Steps to Reproduce

 First, ensure you have set your AWS credentials in your environment.
-Remember to replace `terraform-cfn-repro-bucket-UNIQUE-NAME` with a globally unique bucket name in `variables.tf`.
+Remember to replace `terraform-cfn-repro-bucket-unique-name` with a globally unique bucket name in `variables.tf`.

 **Step 1: Manually Create the Stack**